httpwg/http-extensions/draft-ietf-httpbis-layered-cookies.md

 not required to retain the cookie for the specified duration.
 In fact, user agents often evict cookies due to memory pressure or privacy concerns.

-NOTE: Some existing user agents do not support the Max-Age attribute.
-User agents that do not support the Max-Age attribute ignore the attribute.

 If a cookie has both the Max-Age and the Expires attribute, the Max-Age attribute has precedence and controls the expiration date of the cookie.
 If a cookie has neither the Max-Age nor the Expires attribute, the user agent